-On Ethereum, sometimes a developer may want to do such a job:
+On Ethereum, sometimes Alice may want to do such a job:

 Prepare three transactions for arbitrage at an earning smart contract: